Admissible and attainable convergence behavior with stagnation mirroring in restarted (block) GMRES: Extension to restarted

 Since we enforce $F_{M-1}^{(j)} > F_0^{(j+1)}>0$ for each cycle $j$, we use the theory from \cite{KubinovaSoodhalter:2020:1} to construct the block upper-Hessenberg matrix for each cycle,

-such that \blgmres applied to $(\cH^{(k)},\bE_{k\ell} F_0^{(k)})$ yields the prescribed residual convergence for the $k$th cycle, with the prescribed Ritz values at each iteration in the cycle and with $\cH^{(k)}$ having the prescribed solvents.
-The block Arnoldi vectors can be shown to be subsets of standard basis vectors of $\S^N$; \ie
+such that \blgmres applied to $(\cH^{(k)},\bE_{k\ell+1} F_0^{(k)})$ yields the prescribed residual convergence for the $k$th cycle, with the prescribed Ritz values at each iteration in the cycle and with $\cH^{(k)}$ having the prescribed solvents.
+It follows from \eqref{eqn:block-hessenberg-arnoldi-vectors} that the block Arnoldi vectors can be shown to be subsets of standard basis vectors of $\S^N$; \ie